Heatwaves ‘likely to hit UK’ after drizzly spring – but it will not last | ITV News

-Heatwaves ‘likely to hit UK’ after drizzly spring – but it will not last
+Heatwaves ‘likely to hit UK’ after drizzly spring - but they're not set to last

 Heatwaves are likely to descend on parts of the UK next week in a short-lived burst of sun after a drizzly spring, forecasters have said.